 What does “tokidoki” mean in Japanese?

-Native speakers say “tokidoki” to mean ‘sometimes’ in Japanese.
-Very simple, I think.
-In this blog post, however, I will explain this word in detail based on its kanji expression.
-And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “tokidoki” more clearly.
+Native speakers use tokidoki often to mean ‘sometimes’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I’m explaining this word in detail based on its kanji expression.
+And also, I’m explaining how to use it through example sentences.
+My explanations would help Japanese learners understand tokidoki more clearly.
 Then, let’s get started!

 Contents